Chester Holland: Later career

 Wanganui retained the Hawke Cup in 1914-15, when Holland took 24 wickets at 15.37.
 They finally lost the title to Poverty Bay in March 1919, despite Holland's 12 wickets for 83 in the match.
 In all club and representative matches in 1919-20, Holland took 94 wickets at 12.72 and made 934 runs at 44.47.

-After taking 6 for 91 for Wanganui against the touring Australian team in March 1921 he played his second first-class match for a Minor Associations XI against the Australians a few days later, but took only one wicket.
+After taking 6 for 91 for Wanganui against the touring Australian team in March 1921, Holland played his second first-class match for a Minor Associations XI against the Australians a few days later, but took only one wicket.
 In 1922-23, when Wanganui again dominated the Hawke Cup, Holland took 10 for 35 and 4 for 44 against South Taranaki, the only instance of a bowler taking all 10 wickets in an innings in a Hawke Cup challenge match.

 Still living in Wanganui, Holland was selected to play for Wellington in 1922-23 but had to withdraw owing to injury.
 The next season, at the age of 35, he played his first Plunket Shield match, for Wellington against Auckland, scoring 54 in the first innings and taking three wickets in a 365-run victory for Wellington.
 He played one more Plunket Shield match that season and another in 1924-25, but with little success.
 He returned to Hawke Cup cricket, taking 21 wickets in 1927-28 when Wanganui regained, but then lost, the title.

 Holland holds the record for the most wickets taken in Hawke Cup challenge matches.
 In 24 challenge matches he took 189 wickets at an average of 11.65.
 He also made 1060 runs at an average of 31.17.